FAQ

-Complete an inquiry form, or call (301) 367 9769.
-You may need to leave a message but I will return it as soon as I am able.
+but I will return it as soon as I am able.

 All of Washington DC and its surrounding Maryland cities and towns.
 Call me to confirm if I am able to travel to your area.

-Great question!
 The number of sessions required to achieve your goals will vary from client to client.
 Some conditions can be addressed successfully within 4-6 sessions, while others will require a more long-term approach with less frequent visits.
 The initial evaluation will be key in establishing the answer.

-Comfortable or workout clothes that can move with you!
+Comfortable or workout clothes that can move with you.

-J Sadie Physical Therapy and Wellness generally operates outside the confines of insurance limitations.
+J Sadie Physical Therapy and Wellness in general operates outside the confines of insurance limitations.
 Insurance often limits services to a specific injured body part rather than treating the person as a whole.
 It also undervalues the importance of both prevention and high-level performance as these services are typically not covered.
 At J Sadie Physical Therapy and Wellness, there are “No Limits” to your care.
 Your treatment is 100% tailored to meet your needs, and we focus on training you to independently manage your condition rather than being dependent on frequent follow-up appointments.

 While I am out-of-network with your insurance, if you have a condition that warrants physical therapy intervention or other services typically covered by insurance, a detailed invoice (called a super-bill) will be provided to you at your request so you can file with your insurance for out-of-network reimbursement.
 You can get more information regarding your out-of-network physical therapy benefits by calling the number on the back of your insurance card.